 Unimplemented planning permissions with time limits for implementation which passed between 23 March 2020 and 19 August 2020 are also restored and the time limit extended to 1 May 2021, but these are subject to Additional Environmental Approval being granted from us as the Local Planning Authority.

 How do I apply for AEA?

 There is no prescribed application form for AEA applications, but submissions must be made in writing and submitted to us electronically.
 To help applicants we have made a form which can be used for this purpose.
-Click here to download/open our editable PDF form.
+Download our editable Application for Additional Environmental Approval PDF form.
 The completed form should be emailed to firstname.lastname@example.org

 What information do I need to supply?

 - The planning permission to which the application relates